 As a composer and lyricist his work includes; Highways and Daydreams, the musical adaptation of Richard Donner’s 1992 film Radio Flyer, Dancing As Fast As We Can and Seven.
 His songs have been performed by artists from the worlds of Broadway and commercial music.

 A sought after teacher and coach of vocal technique, song interpretation and performance, Jeremiah has maintained a private studio in New York City and Philadelphia for the past decade where his clients have found success on Broadway, in film and on television, in opera houses and recording studios.
-He is the co-creator of Get Real: The Broadway Master Class with Broadway actress Sarah Bolt offering practical and intensive training to aspiring musical theater performers.
+He is the co-creator of Get Real: The Broadway Training Center with Broadway actress Sarah Bolt offering practical and intensive training to aspiring and professional musical theater performers.
 He's served on the voice faculty of the New York Film Academy's musical theater conservatory and has taught at musical theater programs around the country.

 Jeremiah holds a Master of Music from Oklahoma City University and a Bachelor of Fine Arts from the University of the Arts where he served for three years on the staff of the Pre-College musical theater program.
 He is a member of Actors’ Equity Association, ASCAP, National Association of Teachers of Singing, and Musical Theater Educators Alliance.